james-cathcart/OAuth2AuthServer/README.md

 There is a directory called _docker_ in the root of the project.
 In this directory are three files: a Dockerfile, postgres sql dump, and a database initialization script.
 These will be used to build a postgres image pre-polulated with our default test users (admin@fakemail.com, clerk@fakemail.com, user@fakemail.com).

 ## Build the Docker Image
-Navigate _docker_ directory and run this command:
+Navigate `docker/database` directory and run this command:

 ```
 docker build -t oauth-postgres .